cloud-bulldozer/e2e-benchmarking/workloads/logging/README.md

 ## Environment variables

-### KUBECONFIG_PATH
-Default: `$HOME/.kube/config`
-Path to the kubeconfig to get access to the OpenShift cluster.
+Ensure to have `KUBECONFIG` set to the proper path to your desired cluster.

 ### CHANNEL
 Default: `4.6`
 Update channel for the Elasticsearch and Cluster logging operators.

 ### ES_NODE_COUNT
 Default: 3
 Number of Elasticsearch nodes.

 ### ES_STORAGE_CLASS